josefmonje/html-css-and-basic-bootstrap/chapter1.md

 ### Recap

-* HTML is used to define the structure of the content
+* HTML is used to define the structure of a page
-* CSS is used to specify the layout and design of websites
+* HTML Elements are used to tag content
+* HTML Attributes provide further information about Elements

 ### Next

-* Learn how Bootstrap.css makes styling websites easy
+* Learn how to style websites with CSS